-If I remember well, the last time I have worked in a consistent and competent team was in 2008, in a workshop in Paris, France.
+If I remember well, the last time I worked in a consistent and competent team was in 2008, in a workshop in Paris, France.
 That workshop produced incredible results afterwards that helped me a lot to conclude my PhD successfully.
 After that, I have been working alone or in pairs, but never in a real team.

 God knows how hard I have tried to set up a real team in the last few years.
 Actually, I couldn’t do that as a simple student because I was too much low in the hierarchy, but I kept the faith that it would be possible for small achievements such as integrating software modules or co-authorship in scientific papers.
 Unfortunately, it didn’t work either.